vernvriereen/psyche/psyche-book/src/how-it-works.md

 # Overview

-Psyche is the system that enables coordination between untrusted nodes to collaboratively train a machine learning (ML) model using concepts derived from DisTrO optimizer.
+Psyche is a system that empowers strangers to collaboratively train a machine learning model in a decentralized and trustless manner.

 The system is composed of three main actors:

-- **Coordinator**: Responsible for managing a training run among all the clients.
-Each training run has one coordinator that oversees the entire process.
+- **Coordinator**: Serves as a source of truth for global state available to all clients in a given training run.
+Each run has one coordinator that oversees the entire process.
 The coordinator is implemented as a program running on the Solana Blockchain.
 - **Client**: A user participating in a training run.
 Clients receive the model to be trained and a specific dataset for that run.
-They communicate with the coordinator to progress the training run and use a peer-to-peer network to share their results at each training step with other clients.
+They send information to the coordinator to progress the training run and use a peer-to-peer network to share their results at each training step with other clients.
-- **Data Provider**: An optional server that stores the data to be used for model training and to be requested by the clients.
-The clients can host their own data too in case the provider is not present in the run.
+- **Data Provider**: An optional server that stores the data to be used for model training, to be serverd to clients.
+A run could use the data provider, an HTTP location for data, or make clients bring their own copy of the dataset.

 ```mermaid
 flowchart TB